Gorgias Views: A complete guide to mastering your helpdesk

 Gorgias gives you three types of views to work with:

 • Default Views: These are the ones that come right out of the box, like "Unassigned," "All open tickets," and "Closed."
-You can't change them, but an admin can decide which ones are visible in the sidebar for the whole team.
+These are pre-set to provide a reliable standard for every team, and an admin can decide which ones are visible in the sidebar for the whole team.

 • Shared Views: These are custom views that admins or team leads can create.
 You can make them available to everyone or just share them with specific teams or agents.